-Policy on Dissertations for BSc(Hons) in Applied Mathematics BSc(Hons) in Mathematics or BA(Hons) in Mathematics
+Policy on Dissertations for BSc(Hons) in Mathematics or Applied Mathematics and BA(Hons) in Mathematics

-The requirements for BSc(Hons) in Mathematics, BSc(Hons) in Applied Mathematics and BA(Hons) in Mathematics include a 30-point dissertation, taught as MATHS 776A and MATHS 776B (or MATHS 776 if taken over a single semester).
-This document outlines the policy of the Department of Mathematics for the organisation and assessment of dissertations.
+The requirements for BSc(Hons) in Mathematics or Applied Mathematics and for BA(Hons) in Mathematics include a 30-point dissertation, taught as Maths 776A and 776B (or Maths 776 if taken over a single semester).
+This document outlines Mathematics Department policy for the organisation and assessment of dissertations.